IBM-Bluemix-Docs/containers/cs_nodeport.md

 <br />

-## Configuring public access to an app by using the NodePort service
+## Enabling public access to an app by using a NodePort service
 {: #config}

 You can expose your app as a Kubernetes NodePort service for free or standard clusters.